quintel/documentation/docs/main/direct-emissions.md

 ## Deviation from IPCC guidelines
 Due to the modelling structure of the ETM, the allocation of captured and used CO2 emissions in the ETM deviates from the IPCC guidelines.

 The ETM deducts captured CO2 emissions from the sector where these emissions are captured.
-If this CO2 is then used and released in the short term (for example used for the production of synthetic fuels and combusted in an aircraft), the ETM allocates these emissions to the using sector where the CO2 is emitted.
+If this CO2 is then used and released in the short term (for example used for the production of synthetic fuels and combusted in an aircraft), the ETM allocates these emissions to the use sector where the CO2 is emitted.

 From [IPCC, 2019 refinement](https://www.energy.gov/sites/default/files/2021-12/UN%20IPCC,%202019%20Refinement.pdf):